cosmos/security/SECURITY_WITHBOUNTY.md

 We require that all researchers:

-* avoid posting vulnerability information in public places, including GitHub, Discord, Telegram, and Twitter.
+* avoid posting vulnerability information in public places, including public GitHub repositories, public Discords, public Telegram chats, and public Twitter.
 * Make every effort to avoid privacy violations, degradation of user experience, disruption to production systems (including but not limited to the Cosmos Hub), and destruction of data.